-Goal # Description Type of Goal 1 Improved Student Outcomes .
-We will improve outcomes for all students by improving instruction and programs.
-Broad State Priorit State Priorities addressed by this goal.
-4, 8
+Goal # Description Type of Goal 1 Improved Student Outcomes.
+We will improve outcomes for all students by enhancing the quality of instruction, strengthening academic programs and implementing targeted supports.
+Broad

-The mission of ECS is to redefine public education in underprivileged communities of color, while preparing conscious, critical thinkers who are equipped to graduate from college and contribute to a more equitable and sustainable world.
+The mission of ECS is to redefine public education in underserved communities of color, while preparing conscious, critical thinkers who are equipped to graduate from college and contribute to a more equitable and sustainable world.
 To fulfill this goal, ECHS-Gardena (ECHSG) consistently implements a best-practice teaching model and strives to enhance the effectiveness and efficiency of existing education programs.
-For example, through targeted initiatives, such as Reading Apprenticeship and math programs, we have witnessed significant improvements in student performance outcomes.
-Building upon this progress, we continue to administer necessary interventions that provide additional support to those students who require it.
+For example, through targeted initiatives, such as Reading Apprenticeship, student centered coaching, individual student check-ins, and tutoring for and math curriculum, we have witnessed improvements in student performance outcomes.
+Building upon this progress, we continue to administer enhanced support structures for those students who require additional assistance.

-During the past year, we introduced multi-tiered interventions to increase daily attendance rates, encourage student engagement, develop social-emotional wellness, reinforce academic skills, and navigate the rise of disciplinary issues along with developing an effective response to the increase in cases requiring referrals.
-In addition to closing achievement gaps, our efforts also focused on supporting students from lower socioeconomic backgrounds, those with disabilities, kids who are currently placed in foster care or are experiencing homelessness, and learners where English as a second language.
-As a result of our goal to improve student outcomes through small class sizes, authentic assessments, and a best-practices teaching model, those enrolled at ECHSG are meeting academic benchmarks and demonstrating college-readiness.
+During the past year, we refined our multi-tiered interventions to increase daily attendance rates, encourage student engagement, decrease disciplinary issues, develop social-emotional wellness, and reinforce academic skills in both ELA and Math.
+In addition to closing achievement gaps, our efforts also focused on supporting students from lower socioeconomic backgrounds, those with disabilities, kids who are currently placed in foster care or are experiencing homelessness, and learners where English is a second language.
+As a result of our goal to improve student outcomes through small class sizes, authentic assessments, and a best-practices teaching model, those enrolled at ECHSG are meeting or exceeding academic benchmarks and demonstrating college-readiness.
 Our focus on individualized learning has also ensured that all learners are both challenged and supported.
-This year, the average ELA GPA stands at 2.1 (Semester 1) and 2.4 (Semester 2).
-Similarly the average Math GPA is at 2.6 both Semester 1 and Semester 2.